pyros-dev/ros1_template/ros1_ros_cpptemplate/README.md

 ROS1 CPP Template
 =================

-This package is a template for a ROS nodelet package depending on another C++ library package for implementation details.
+This package is a template for a ROS nodelet package depending on another C++ library package for implementation details.<br>
 It is supposed to show the ROS part if using a separate ROS and C++ library packages.

-In this package we are following http://wiki.ros.org/BestPractices as much as possible, where it makes sense.
+In this package we are following http://wiki.ros.org/BestPractices as much as possible, where it makes sense.<br>

 Usage
 -----